IELTS Diagram: Model Answer Band Score 9 with Tips

 11. behind

 Below is a practice exercise to help you improve your IELTS diagrams.
-You need to fill in the gaps in the paragraph below with the appropriate article or correct form of the noun (a / an / the / nothing / plural).
+You need to fill in the gaps in the paragraph below with the appropriate article (a / an / the / nothing) to match the noun given.
 These are the most common mistakes that students make with IELTS diagram descriptions.
+Articles are one of the main reasons people get a low score in Grammar.

 The diagram below shows how hydro-electric power is generated.